railwayapp-templates/strapi/README.md

 - After your app is deployed, visit the `/admin` endpoint to create your admin user.
 - Railway's filesystem is ephemeral which is why any changes to the filesystem are not persisted between deploys.
 This is why, this example uses Cloudinary for storage.
+- This template does support the strapi data transfer feature, see <https://docs.strapi.io/dev-docs/data-management/transfer> .

+## Local Development

+- Up first you need a valid .env file to run this locally.
+Edit the .env.example (cloudinary is optional) and rename it to .env .
+See the current strapi documentation for examples and what those values are used for.
+  - Do not add this to your github-repository!
+- Build your strapi admin interface: 'yarn build'
+- And run it with 'yarn dev'
+- After your app is running, visit the `http://localhost:1337/admin` endpoint to create your admin user.